jtorralbaflores/Javier-Torralba-portfolio/README.md

 # Javier-Torralba-portfolio
 <img src="javier.png" alt="Javier Torralba" width="200" style="border-radius: 10px; box-shadow: 2px 2px 5px #888; margin: 10px;">
 Hello, and welcome to my portfolio!
-My name is Javier Torralba, and I am an MSc Data Science and Society student and BSc Economics graduate, both at Tilburg University.
-Here, you can find some of my academic work and some of my professional work as a research assistant.
+My name is Javier Torralba, and I am an MSc Data Science and BSc Economics graduate at Tilburg University.
+Here, you can find some of my academic and professional work as a research assistant.
 Here's a summary and overview of the directories in this repository.

 ## MSc Data Science Thesis - Predicting popularity on Instagram: Integrating deep learning, machine learning, and explainable AI for enhanced social media analytics